maximiliangarmatsch/automation-building-blocks/README.md

 ## General Website Examples.

 ```
-Go to the URL and give me the Public Holidays list URL: https://mukabbirnew.pixelpk.com/.
+Go to the URL and give me the {Your action or query} URL: Your URL.
 If ask for login Email: Your Email Here and Password: Your password here.
 ```